-- PCI Latency Timer (PCI Clocks): The default is 32.
-It is recommended to keep the default value unless the inserted PCI expansion cards' specifications require other settings. - Primary Graphics Adapter: This allows you to select [AGP] or [PCI] as the primary graphics adapter.
+PCI Latency Timer (PCI Clocks): The default is 32.
+It is recommended to keep the default value unless the installed PCI expansion cards' specifications require other settings.

+Primary Graphics Adapter: Select PCI or AGP as the primary graphics adapter.

 Peripheral Configuration: